Ensuring that the graph is well-defined, stable, and consistent

 Just like it's important to track source code in a version control system, it's important to track the definition of your graph in a schema registry.
 There should be a single schema registry for your company that is the authoritative definition of the graph, rather than relying on whatever processes are running at the moment or whatever code is checked in on a developer's laptop.
 Like a source control system, the schema registry should store the history of changes to the graph and who made them, and it should understand the concept of multiple versions of the graph (for example, staging and production, or different development branches) in a way that parallels the software development process.

-The schema registry should become the central hub of the system, powering developer tools, workflows, or any business processes that would benefit from awareness of the data graph and any actual or proposed changes to it.
+The schema registry should become the central hub of the system, powering developer tools, workflows, or any business processes that would benefit from awareness of the graph and any actual or proposed changes to it.